User story #12740closed

 - Filter on generic methods

-#18 Updated by François ARMAND about 1 month ago
+Updated by François ARMAND over 2 years ago

 @florian: I think it's important to see the condition because one use case that is extremelly itchy right now is: I need to change the condition for that technique from "condA" to "condA.condB" (and then it happens it's more like "(condA.condB | condC).condD etc") and I need to be able, with just a glance, to see if al the cond are consistant or if I still messed up some of them".